aerospike/aerospike-vector-search-examples/README.md

 1. Python 3.8+ environment and familiarity with the python programming language.
 See [python environment details](./prism-image-search/README.md#setup-python-virtual-environment)
 1. A URL to your private sandbox environment (this will be provided) **or**

+> [!TIP]
-1. Access to [aerospike.jfrog.io](https://aerospike.jfrog.io/ui/login/).
-If you do have access to Aerospike jfrog follow the [docker-compose](./prism-image-search/README.md#install-using-docker-compose) instructions.
+> If you are an Aerospike employee you can follow the [docker-compose](./prism-image-search/README.md#install-using-docker-compose) instructions instead.

 ## 1. Clone Repo and setup dependencies